anuraagprasaad/yelp-smack/README.md

 -- You can change the driver-memory and executor-memory as per your available system memory

 -- That's it.
-All the queries will be automatically executed inside the SPARK-SHELL
+All the queries will be automatically executed inside the Spark Shell.

+-- There are few queries for each of the below Yelp Json files to ensure we can query these data sets.
+      1. yelp_academic_dataset_business.json
+      2. yelp_academic_dataset_user.json
+      3. yelp_yelp_academic_dataset_checkin.json
+      4. yelp_academic_dataset_tip.json
+      5. Some Join operations
+      4.